 - Relaxation Island – natural oil products made with local ingredients.

-Below is the main stage entertainment schedule for the 2022 Squamish Street Market:
+Below was the main stage entertainment schedule for the 2022 Squamish Street Market:

 - 11:00 am – Opening Ceremonies (with Squamish Nation’s Deanna Lewis)